novayo/LeetCode/0146_LRU_Cache/README.md

 > get and check the key => O(1)
 > delete and move to the end => O(1)
 > So use this feature to mimic lru cache

+---

+try_3.py: O(1) O(capacity)

+* Runtime: 736 ms, faster than 95.27% of Python3 online submissions for LRU Cache.
+* Memory Usage: 76.4 MB, less than 34.91% of Python3 online submissions for LRU Cache.

+> ordereddict